 The way we work and report on maternity investigations is different to our national investigations.
 Find out more below about what we publish as part of our maternity investigation programme.

 Individual maternity investigation reports are shared with the family, the trust and the healthcare professionals who were involved in the incident.
 Unlike our national investigation reports, we don’t publish individual maternity investigation reports.

-Our maternity investigation reports include the terms of reference, the process of investigation, the evidence and safety recommendations for improvement at an organisational and national level.
+Our maternity investigation reports include the terms of reference for the investigation, the process of investigation, the evidence and safety recommendations for improvement at an organisational and national level.

 Due to higher than expected referral numbers and the phased rolling out of the programme across the country, our initial reports are taking longer than we had anticipated to reach conclusion.
 All families and trusts are being kept fully informed at every stage of an investigation’s progress.
 All stakeholders are aware of our process and trusts will not be penalised by regulators for any perceived delays resulting from HSIB maternity investigations.